armanriazi/rust-scratch-blockchain/README.md

 ### The difference between the current work and the prev works

 > I have tried to use fundamental concepts correctly, for example, all of us know any block have not any copy so because of it we are calling blockchain!
-Unlike many repositories on GitHub(testbed/scratched projects-non productive) that almost use Copy/Clone features of Rust-Lang.
+Unlike many repositories on GitHub(testbed/scratched projects-non productive) that almost use Copy/Clone attributes of Rust-Lang for creating block.
 In the following, there are some features that cause a different project.

-> Currently Status: Under Refactoring
+> Currently Status: Under refactoring with contributors

 ### How To Contribute [Easy](https://github.com/armanriazi/armanriazi/blob/main/HowToContribute.md)